 Certain areas of your roof and walls are more susceptible to leaks and water damage.
-This is definitely true in the case of a dormer wall, roof valleys, skylight edges and, the chimney.
-Wherever water runoff is heavy, or two surfaces meet, they will need roof flashing.
+This is definitely true in the case of a dormer wall, roof valleys, skylight edges, and the chimney.
+Wherever water runoff is heavy or where two surfaces meet, they will need roof flashing.

 MATERIALS USED FOR FLASHING

 Popular materials used for roof flashing include galvanized, copper, and aluminum.
 The most common material is galvanized sheet metal.
 Aluminum flashing is usually used for DIY homeowners, and copper is used especially for copper roofs.

 Flashing is most often formed through soldering, though there are a variety of different kinds of roof flashing.
 Chimney flashing will be used at the base of the chimney in multiple parts.
 There will be flashing around the bottom and sides and finished with saddle flashing around the top.
 Additionally, there will be flashing around the chimney; a cap flashing is used over the edges of the rest of the flashing to keep water out.